renpy/renpy/sphinx/source/quickstart.rst

 **Creating a new Project.**
 Create a new project by choosing "Create New Project" from the launcher.
 The launcher will then ask you for a project name.
-Since "the_question" is already taken, you should enter something different, like "My Question".
+Since "The Question" is already taken, you should enter something different, like "My Question".
 The launcher will then ask you to choose a color theme for the project.
 It doesn't matter what you pick at this point, just choose something that appeals to you.
 You'll be returned to the